 Pressurise: To increase the pressure on a gas or liquid by putting it under greater pressure.

 One of the meanings of the fourth form of Da-Ra-Ba ض ر ب is to 'turn away / shun / avoid', as shown by the Lexicon excerpt presented later in this article.
 The fourth form of the word Da-Ra-Ba ض ر ب is denoted by the letter Alif ا included as the prefix, forming the word اضرب.
 In the non-imperative / non-command form, the word is used in the past tense.
-The following is taken from the book, 'Mastering Arabic Grammar' by Jane Wightwick and Mahmoud Gaafar23):
+The following is sourced from the book, 'Mastering Arabic Grammar' by Jane Wightwick and Mahmoud Gaafar23):

 Unlike any other Arabic grammatical form of verb, this is the only form in which the imperative / command form of the word looks identical to the non-imperative / non-command fourth form word, making this a special case.
 This is highlighted by G M Wickens in 'Arabic Grammar - A First Workbook':

 The imperative of the fourth form word is formed by first transforming the root word into the fourth form by adding the Alif ا as a prefix.
 Normally, to transform the word into imperative form, an Alif ا would also be included as a prefix; however, since there has already been an Alif ا included, a second Alif ا is not required for this purpose.
 In Arabic, an Alif ا as a prefix can also be used in the interrogative form, but this is not relevant here.
-Examples of the imperative can be seen in the following excerpt taken from 'Modern Standard Arabic Grammar: A Learner's Guide'24) by Mohammad T Alhawary:
+Examples of the imperative can be seen in the following excerpt sourced from 'Modern Standard Arabic Grammar: A Learner's Guide'24) by Mohammad T Alhawary:

 The following passage, from the book 'An Introduction to Modern Arabic' by Farhat J Ziadeh25), shows how a fourth form word in Arabic looks identical to the imperative of the fourth form without the diacritics added.
 Note the exception to this rule is only with words which end with specific letters such as Ya ي , which does not apply to Da-Ra-Ba ض ر ب: